santhosh205/angular-components/README.md

-# CDK components
+# components

-The project illustrates the use of angular-cdk to build your own components.
+The project illustrates the use of [angular-cdk](https://material.angular.io/cdk/categories) to build your own components.